SMosegaard/cds-vis/assignments/assignment-2/README.md

 ```
 *Be aware that hyperparameter tuning using GridSearch and permutation testing are very computationally heavy and will take some time to perform.*

-The inputs will be converted to lowercase, so it makes no difference how it's spelled.
+The inputs will be converted to lowercase, so it makes no difference whether it's spelled with or without capital letters.

 Based on the user input, the script will perform GridSearch or simply use default parameters.
 The GridSearch will be performed in other scripts and the results will be printed in the terminal output.
 The best parameters will then be imported to the main script and used to fit the classifier.